ajd1776/ajd1776/README.md

 <div>

-💻 I'm currently working on a custom timetabling & booking system for a Pet Waste Management company located in Milton Keynes.
+<p>💻 I'm currently working on a custom timetabling & booking system for a Pet Waste Management company located in Milton Keynes.</p>
-🎯 I'm actively seeking a position as a Data Analyst in the financial sector.
+<p>🎯 I'm actively seeking a position as a Data Analyst in the financial sector.</p>
-🎓 I've recently graduated from University with a 1st in Computer Science.
+<p>🎓 I've recently graduated from University with a 1st in Computer Science.</p>
-🎨 I refine my graphic design skills by creating artwork and sharing it on Instagram @ajd.gfx.
+<p>🎨 I refine my graphic design skills by creating artwork and sharing it on Instagram @ajd.gfx.</p>

 </div>